serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 <img src="../assets/img/my-vocabulary/urltypes.png" width="400">

 We are almost there...
-Remember that the client ID was needed in the `AppDelegate` to be setted into `GIDSignIn.sharedInstance().clientID`?
+Remember that the client ID was needed in the `AppDelegate` to be set into `GIDSignIn.sharedInstance().clientID`?
 I made an extension of `Bundle` that obtains URLType's URL Schemes giving its identifier (see the previous step).

 ```swift
 extension Bundle {